Telstra 3G Network Shutdown: What it means for your fleet

 Let’s then re-do the analysis of your connected vehicle technology needs.
 Tech always moves forward faster than you can purchase, so Geotab or our Partners learn more about your business, your pain points and opportunities, and match your unique situation with the technology stack to keep your fleet moving forward.

 Do you want to go paperless?
 Are your maintenance costs out of control?
 Is safety more of a concern?
-Or maybe you want to include more EVs in your fleet?
+Or maybe you want to include more electric vehicles in your fleet?
 The right mix of Geotab solutions and our Marketplace of opportunities awaits.

 3. Identify opportunities for upgrade